realjenius/realjenius.com/content/post/arch/event-sourcing-1.md

 Event sourcing operates on the idea that log of changes can be produced by all changes made by all systems, and that change-log can, in turn, be eventually realized to a consistent state.

 Consider a relational database.
-Two users might rapidly execute updates like this:
+Two users might rapidly execute updates like this (even at the same micro-second):

 ```sql
 update some_schema.some_table set some_value = "my value" where some_key=123;